YOU ARE HERE: home: shops> services to the home early 1900s

-The postman was always in uniform.
+The postman in my early 1900s childhood was always in uniform.

 He wore a hat that was unusual, a sort of graduated peak back and front of very dark blue, almost black.
 HIs uniform was the same colour, and his trousers had a thin red stripe down the outside of the leg.